qonv/Instruments/README.md

 is, picking out just one of the possible values for an attribute, leaving the remaining values to possibly be tested later in the tree.

-I don't think I have th
+I don't think I have this problem if I limit to binary decision nodes as it can't create singled subsets, one per discrete var value.

+Also:

+> Efficient methods exist for finding good split points: start by sorting the values of the attribute, and then consider only split points that are between two examples in sorted ord